 - Secondly, the company would lose its vision, its values, and its future.

-- Thirdly, the company wouldn’t be able to create value for their employees, customers, and stakeholders.
+- Thirdly, the company wouldn’t be able to create value for its employees, customers, and stakeholders.

 For a business, this is the worst scenario.
 And that’s why it’s important to find someone out who would take over the company in preferred terms (even when there won’t be full autonomy).
-In few cases, a white knight also acts as a savior for companies that are going to be bankrupt.
+In a few cases, it also acts as a savior for companies that are going to be bankrupt.

-But, every target company doesn’t need a white knight.
-If the target company is way bigger or one of the largest companies in the industry, they need any white knight even when they face a chance of a hostile takeover.
+But, every target company doesn’t need such a savior.
+If the target company is way bigger or one of the largest companies in the industry, they need any knight even when they face a chance of a hostile takeover.

 This has been a guide to White Knight, its definition along with practical examples.
 Here we also discuss how a company can save itself by finding a white knight.
 You may also learn more from these articles below –